sifatsiddik/OG.FLUSH/README.md

 ## Preparation
 The following points should be considered to prepare the input files.
-1. Please ensure that all the inputs are in the WGS84 UTM coordinate system.
+1. Please ensure that all the inputs are in a UTM coordinate system.
 2. Please ensure that the extent of Buildings, Streets, Elevation and Population Density data covers the whole Study Area.
-One way to achieve that is to get a buffer of the Study Area and extract the data using the buffered area.
+One way to achieve this is to get a buffer of the Study Area and extract the data using the buffered area.
 3. Please ensure that all the plugin dependencies are available in QGIS.
 For more information, see the **External Dependencies** section.